This is a

 For Azure DevOps, visit the Visual Studio Marketplace and install the Renovate Me extension in your organisation.
 From there you can create a pipeline with the

 RenovateMe task.
 More details on how to configure the pipeline.
 Note: This extension is created and maintained personally by a Renovate developer/user so support requests relating to the extension itself cannot be answered directly in the main Renovate repository.
+Alternatively, you can create custom pipeline with with a

 Visit https://docs.renovatebot.com/ for documentation, and in particular https://docs.renovatebot.com/configuration-options/ for a list of configuration options.